Cost of Living Advice

 lend a fleecy blanket, make sure they have a hot meal, pop in for a cuppa

-Community Food project, sharing gardens
+Community food projects, sharing gardens

 Community allotments